silhouettes of people holding the pitchfork hand symbol in front of city skyline at sunset

 PhD, Arizona State University, The Polytechnic School; Human Systems Engineering

-A recent Human Systems Engineering PhD graduate from Arizona State University, Akuadasuo’s academic background consists of a Bachelor's in Psychology, a Master's in Applied Psychology, and a Master's in Human Systems Engineering.
-As a National Science Foundation Research Trainee, Akuadasuo has experience working on citizen-centered solutions for real-world problems.
+Dr. Akuadasuo Ezenyilimba holds a PhD in Human Systems Engineering PhD from Arizona State University.
+Her academic background consists of a Bachelor of Arts in Psychology, a Master of Science in Applied Psychology, and a Master of Science in Human Systems Engineering.
+As a National Science Foundation Research Trainee, she has experience working on citizen-centered solutions for real-world problems.
 Currently, she is researching the relationship between human-computer interaction and traumatic brain injury (TBI), executive function, and TBI rehabilitation.

 Nitin Verma